Top 10 Cycling Tips for the New Year

 Wear clothing that has reflective strips or panels and always have lights.
 These day’s cheap rechargeable LED lights are the way to go.
 Bright with lots of flashing modes.

-After every ride wash your bike in warm water, dry it and lube the chain.
+After every ride wash your bike in warm water, dry it, WD40 it and lube the chain and running gear.
 Keep your bike mechanically sound.

-8. Winter Training Camp or Sunnier Gran Fondo
+8. Pre-Season Training Camp or Sunnier Gran Fondo

 9. Eat Healthily

 Time to start thinking about eating more healthily.
 There’s no point doing quality training and undoing all that good - eating unhealthy!